DHTMLX/scheduler-docs/data/synchronization_with_google_calendar.md

 **Client-side:**

 - Open the HTML file containing the initialized scheduler.
 If you don't have any scheduler initialized, create a new HTML file in the root folder of your web server.
-- Initialize scheduler in a standard way (see details in how_to_start.md).
+- Initialize scheduler in a standard way (see details in [How to Start](howtostart_php.md#step2addingschedulertothepage)).
 - Load Google Calendar's events to Scheduler through the api/scheduler_load.md method.
 Set its parameter to the path to the '_01_proxy.php_' file, which you've recently modified.

 ~~~js
 scheduler.load("../gCal_proxy/server/01_proxy.php");